Amalesh Sen: Coaching career

 Sen continued his playing career till the early 80s before embarking on his coaching career in 1986.
 He stayed with Abahani Limited Dhaka till the late 90s before having a two-year stint with Muktijoddha Sangsad KC.
 He returned to Abahani in 1999 and remained with the club until his death, in 2017.
 He was Abahani's main coach from 2007 to 2010, 2010 to 2011, 2014 and 2015.
 He was a regular member of the clubs coaching panel for 18 years straight.
 He won three consecutive league titles as the clubs coach from 2007 to 2010, becoming the coach with the most Bangladesh Premier league titles wins.
 Amalesh also served as the vice-president of Bangladesh Football Coaches' Association.

 Personal life and death

 Amalesh's family consists of his wife and two sons.

-On 7 October 2017, Amalesh passed away after suffering a heart attack during a training session with Abahani Limited Dhaka.
+On 7 October 2017, Amalesh died after suffering a heart attack during a training session with Abahani Limited Dhaka.
 He was admitted to the Bangladesh Medical College Hospital where he was declared dead.